 Aspirin

-Aspirin is perhaps, one of the oldest non-narcotic pain meds that relieves minor aches and pains, reduces fever, and as is also considered an NSAID for its helpful anti-inflammatory properties although in some people, it can actually cause swelling.
-There is also an elevated risk of gastrointestinal ulcers, unusual bleeding, and ringing in the ears which can be signs of dangerous blood pressure levels.
+Aspirin is perhaps one of the oldest non-narcotic pain medications that relieves minor aches and pains, reduces fever and inflammation.
+It belongs to a class of drugs called NSAIDs.
+Aspirin is well tolerated by many individuals; however, it can cause swelling and carries an elevated risk of gastrointestinal ulcers, unusual bleeding and ringing in the ears.

-Aspirin should be used with caution when taking other medications and is not recommended for chronic pain conditions.
-It is not recommended to treat high fever in children such as exists with the flu or chicken pox due to increased risk potentials for Reyes Syndrome, a potentially fatal syndrome affecting the brain and liver.
+Aspirin should be used with caution, especially when taking other medications, and is not recommended for chronic pain conditions.
+Furthermore, it is not recommended to treat high fever in children, such as exists with the flu or other viruses, due to an increased risk of developing Reyes Syndrome, a potentially fatal condition impacting the brain and liver.

 NSAIDs

-There are many different types of NSAIDs used to treat different types of pain.
-The most common over the counter (OTC) NSAIDs in addition to aspirin are ibuprofen and naproxen such as in Advil, Motrin, or Aleve.
+There are several different types of NSAIDs, all of which are used to treat different types of pain.
+The most common over-the-counter (OTC) NSAIDs, in addition to aspirin, are ibuprofen and naproxen, such as in Advil, Motrin or Aleve.
 According to the NIH, “When taken for a short time (no longer than 10 days), NSAIDs are safe for most people.”

-Before using any OTC NSAID pain reliever, you should check with your physician for current medication interactions such as may occur with blood thinners.
-Ulcers and gastrointestinal bleedings have been linked to NSAID use and you should always check with your doctor if you have medical issues that may make using NSAIDs more dangerous such as heart, liver, or kidney disease.
+Before using any OTC NSAID pain reliever, you should check with your physician for current medication interactions.
+Aspirin use carries the risk of developing ulcers or gastrointestinal bleeding and can cause an increased risk of bleeding when taken along with blood thinners.
+You should always check with your doctor before taking an NSAID, especially if you have heart, liver or kidney disease.

 Other Non-Narcotic Pain Meds